grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

     </figcaption>
 </figure>

-This track eventually takes us through the halo (or possibly a palmares) of Oak woodland that rests on the slopes of the hill.
-This woodland is full of bird noise; we hear several Great-spotted Woodpecker, Nuthatch and there's an occasional Song Thrush blasting out something electronic as well.
+This track eventually takes us through the halo (or possibly a wreath) of Oak woodland that rests on the slopes of the hill.
+This is full of bird noise;
+we hear several Great-spotted Woodpecker, Nuthatch and there's an occasional Song Thrush blasting out something electronic as well.

 The path eventually reaches the road that connects Elan Village with